brotkrueml/schema/Documentation/Developer/Api.rst

 .. option:: addType($type)

    Adds the given type model to the Schema Manager for inclusion on the web page.

    Parameter
       :php:`TypeInterface $type`
          The type model class with the set properties.
 This can be also "special" types, like a `WebPage` or a `BreadcrumbList`.

    Return value
       Reference to itself.

 .. option:: hasWebPage()

    Checks, if a :ref:`web page type <webpage-types>` is already available.

    Parameter
       none

    Return value
-   :php:`true`, if a web page type is available, otherwise :php:`false`
+      :php:`true`, if a web page type is available, otherwise :php:`false`.

 .. _api-schema-manager-addmainentityofwebpage:

 .. option:: addMainEntityOfWebPage($mainEntity, $isPrioritised = false)

    Adds a :ref:`main entity <main-entity-of-web-page>` to the web page.

    Parameters
       :php:`TypeInterface $mainEntity`
          The type model to be added.

       :php:`bool $isPrioritised`
          .. versionadded:: 2.2.0
-         Set to :php:`true` to :ref:`prioritise <main-entity-prioritisation>` a main entity.
+            Set to :php:`true` to :ref:`prioritise <main-entity-prioritisation>`
+            a main entity.

    Return value
       Reference to itself.

 .. _api-node-identifier: